adamjberg/devtails.xyz/_posts/2022-02-01-hey-siri-were-breaking-up.md

 My night time ritual became more focused on making sure all of my electronics got tucked in appropriately so I wouldn't be stranded with a dead device the next day.
 I never ended up finding it more convenient to tap my wrist or phone to make a payment.
 At first, it was exciting to see people messaging me on my wrist.
 But this eventually became a nuisance as time went on.
 Every 5 minutes some new distraction would pop up on my wrist.
 Early on I learned to disable the vibrate on notification.
 Unfortunately, your wrist is pretty much always in view when working at a computer.
 So even "silent" notifications would create a visual distraction.

 I configured some more until I was left with something that was calming.
 This sleek, sexy, and over $500 device was now exclusively telling me the time.
 Decades of research went into making this device and the only thing I really wanted it to do was tell time.
-For me, I have no desire to have something whizzing colorful lights at sounds at all times.
+For me, I have no desire to have something whizzing colorful lights and sounds at all times.

 And so, a small seed was planted in the back of my mind.
-If all I wanted was for my watch to tell time, why not just build my own.
+If all I wanted was for my watch to tell time, why not just build my own?
 Long ago, in university I had seen how simple the hardware is for a digital clock.
 And now we have some interesting new displays like e-ink.
 I decided that I would build my own watch.
 Not only would it be a great learning experience, but it would also allow me to build the device I truly wanted.

 Somewhere in between all of this, I read [an article from someone about how they "downgraded" to a feature phone](https://artmatsak.com/post/first-three-months-with-nokia/).
 I resonated with a lot of what the author had to say about smart phones.
 After reading this, I couldn't stop thinking about it.
 Would I be able to survive without a smart phone?